 Why are we taking the piano apart I hear you ask.
 Well in our business you always need to come prepared, so we have a small tool kit for the unexpected occasion.
 The problem was the piece of wood which was acting as a cross bar and privacy panel on the stand was in such a position that we couldn’t directly connect the piano to our Pre Amps.
 This struck me as a bit of a design fo par on Yamaha’s part as had the stand been just a centimetre to one side or the other then the connection points on the underside of the instrument would have been more accessible.

 Nevertheless a quick go with the screwdriver and we soon had the piano connected into our system which meant we could get a clean feed of the instrument to enhance the overall sound of the recording.

 The recording session started promptly at 1pm and, with this being a Christmas CD, it featured our first Rudolph of the Season!

 By 3pm I had all the school songs recorded and the children were in fine voice throughout the session.
 As you can see from the song sheet above this was to be a joint CD featuring Madras Community Choir which is also run by the teacher who had been directing and playing the piano for the pupils.
 However, the choir session was scheduled for early evening which gave us a few hours to idle away before recording 4 more songs.

 Exploring North Wales

-With time passed we then headed back to the school where we had 4 songs to record with Madras Community Choir.
-There were a number of teachers, including the Head from Madras, in this choir and we really enjoyed recording their songs which will be a lovely addition to the CD.
+With time passed I then headed back to the school where we had 4 songs to record with Madras Community Choir.
+There were a number of teachers, including the Head from Madras, in this choir and I really enjoyed recording their songs which will be a lovely addition to the CD.